kirandash/vantient-lexical/README.md

 ## Areas for Improvements:

-Right now I am using `LexicalBlockWithAlignableContents` so that `VantientQuestNode` can be deleted.
+- Right now I am using `LexicalBlockWithAlignableContents` so that `VantientQuestNode` can be deleted.
 But a better approach would be to create another component which handles `VantientQuestNode` deletion and other future features explicitly.

-Currently I have used mock data for the quest data because the API is throwing CORS error.
+- Currently I have used mock data for the quest data because the API is throwing CORS error.
 But once the API is fixed, we can use the actual data.

+- Currently the Export DOM feature is only exporting a plain div with the quest ID.
+We can improve this by exporting the actual quest embed.